Instance Segmentation for Autonomous Log Grasping in Forestry Operations: METHODOLOGY

 \subsection{Dataset Collection and Labeling}

 The dataset used in our experiments, called \emph{TimberSeg 1.0}, is composed of \numberofimagesindataset images containing \numberoflogsindataset instances of wood logs in representative environments and dispositions.
 Thus, these images were carefully selected to capture typical viewpoints and situations that a forwarder or wood loader operator would operate with.
 We can see in \autoref{fig:environment_types} that images have been collected in four types of environments. \emph{Forest} corresponds mostly to scattered logs in freshly cut areas, whereas \emph{roadside} consists of neatly piled logs ready to be transported, as seen in \autoref{fig:inference_forwarder}.
 To collect this data, three dashcams (\emph{VIOFO A129 Pro Duo 4K}) were installed in forestry forwarders operating in forests near Lake Saint-Jean, Quebec, Canada.
 Each dashcam comprised two cameras, fixed on the inner side of the cabin's windows.
 One camera pointed forward, while the other pointed sideways.
 They recorded hundreds of hours of video, at various resolutions (4K, 2K, 1080p) over multiple months and weather conditions.
 Pictures, using a \emph{Canon EOS M50} digital camera, were also taken in \emph{lumberyards} from sawmills and paper mills, including images of filled timber trucks' \emph{trailers} from an upper viewpoint.
-Finally, complementary images were taken from publicly available videos from the Internet, to further increase diversity \cite{halstead2020fruit}.
+The combination of dynamic images coming from the videos and static images taken with the camera provides additional diversity to the dataset.
+Finally, complementary images were taken from publicly available videos from the Internet, to further increase the geographical diversity \cite{halstead2020fruit}.
 The forests images are predominant on purpose, as they exhibit harder visual conditions.
 The images contain a widely varying number of log instances as depicted in \autoref{fig:logs_per_image}, ranging from 1 to 29 logs, for an average of 11.3. \autoref{fig:aspect_ratio} shows the aspect ratio of logs, which resembles a log-normal distribution, with a mean value of 8.3 and a tail distribution going as high as a ratio of 24.
 This is far from the 2:1 or 1:2 aspect ratios typically used for anchor boxes, reflecting the non-standardness of our problem.
 The distribution of log orientations, presented in \autoref{fig:orientation}, shows a peak around $90^{\circ}$, indicating that a significant portion of the logs are parallel to the $y$-axis of the camera.
 Otherwise, logs do not display any other dominant orientation in images, making their detection challenging to axis-aligned proposal approaches.